avrcoelho/react-clean-architecture/README.md

-# React Clean Architeture Aplication
+# React Clean Architeture Application

 Application developed in React.js following the principles of clean architecture